 Automated transcripts are best for large meetings with multiple speakers where speed is a priority.
 Businesses that need quick documentation but don’t require 100% accuracy will find AI tools extremely helpful.
 They’re also good for routine team meetings, webinars, and brainstorming sessions.

-Using tl;dv Transcribe Your Meetings
+Using tl;dv to Transcribe Your Meetings

 tl;dv is a popular AI meeting assistant that can record, transcribe, and summarize your meetings for free.
 It works by joining your meetings via popular video conferencing platforms like Zoom, Google Meet, and MS Teams